 3.45 File Locator

-Name: File Locator Definition: The string encodes the location of a fragment of text or other information in a support file.
+Name: File Locator [IHOREG 101] Definition: The string encodes the location of a fragment of text or other information in a support file.
 Code: 'fileLocator' Remarks: Product specifications must state how the association between a FILLOC and a support file is made.
 For example, the associated support file may be identified as the file named by a TXTDSC attribute bound to the same TXTCON attribute.
 Product specifications are also expected to describe the meaning of the pointer for a data product and state how the supporting files must be structured (bookmarked, tagged, etc.).
 For example, the pointer may be an XML ID, HTML ID, line number, bookmark in a PDF file, a "key" in a resources file, etc. Aliases: FILLOC Value Type: text

 3.46 File Reference

-Name: File Reference Definition: The string encodes the file name of an external text file that contains the text in English Code: 'fileReference' Remarks: Aliases: (none) Value Type: text
+Name: File Reference [IHOREG 102] Definition: The string encodes the file name of an external text file that contains the text in English Code: 'fileReference' Remarks: Aliases: (none) Value Type: text

 3.47 Date fixed

-Name: Date fixed Definition: The date of an event.
+Name: Date fixed [IHOREG 791] Definition: The date of an event.
 Code: 'dateFixed' Remarks: Aliases: (none) Value Type: S100_TruncatedDate

 3.48 Flip bearing

-Name: Flip bearing Definition: The bearing at which text is re-located to the opposite side of a feature when screen display is oriented away from true north.
+Name: Flip Bearing [IHOREG 832] Definition: The bearing at which text is re-located to the opposite side of a feature when screen display is oriented away from true north.
 Code: 'flipBearing' Remarks: Aliases: (none) Value Type: integer

 Unit of measure name: degrees definition: degrees of arc symbol: (none)